GuildOfWeavers/AirAssembly/bin/README.md

 `AirModule` exposes the following methods:

-* **createProver**(inputs?: `any[]`): `Prover`</br>
+* **initProvingContext**(inputs?: `any[]`): `ProvingContext`</br>
-  Instantiates a [Prover](#Prover) object for a specific instance of the computation.
-This `prover` can then be used to generate execution trace table and constraint evaluation table for the computation.
+  Instantiates a [ProvingContext](#Proving-context) object for a specific instance of the computation.
+This context can then be used to generate execution trace table and constraint evaluation table for the computation.
 The `inputs` parameter must be provided only if the computation contains [input registers](https://github.com/GuildOfWeavers/AirAssembly/tree/master/specs#input-registers).
 In such a case, the shape of input objects must be in line with the shapes specified by the computation's input descriptors.

-* **createVerifier**(inputShapes?: `InputShape[]`, publicInputs?: `any[]`): `Verifier`</br>
+* **initVerificationContext**(inputShapes?: `InputShape[]`, publicInputs?: `any[]`): `VerificationContext`</br>
-  Instantiates a [Verifier](#Verifier) object for a specific instance of the computation.
-This `verifier` can then be used to evaluate transition constraints at a given point of the evaluation domain of the computation.
+  Instantiates a [VerificationContext](#Verification-context) object for a specific instance of the computation.
+This context can then be used to evaluate transition constraints at a given point of the evaluation domain of the computation.
 If the computation contains [input registers](https://github.com/GuildOfWeavers/AirAssembly/tree/master/specs#input-registers), `inputShapes` parameter must be provided to specify the shapes of consumed inputs.
 If any of the input registers are public, `publicInputs` parameter must also be provided to specify the actual values of all public inputs consumed by the computation.

-#### Prover
+#### Proving context
-A `Prover` object contains properties and methods needed to help generate a proof for a specific instance of a computation.
-Specifically, a `Prover` can be used to generate an execution trace for a specific set of inputs, and to evaluate transition constraints derived form this trace.
-To create a `Prover`, use `createProver()` method of [AirModule](#Air-Module) object.
+A `ProvingContext` object contains properties and methods needed to help generate a proof for a specific instance of a computation.
+Specifically, a `ProvingContext` can be used to generate an execution trace for a specific set of inputs, and to evaluate transition constraints derived form this trace.
+To create a `ProvingContext`, use `initProvingContext()` method of [AirModule](#Air-Module) object.

-`Prover` has the following properties:
+`ProvingContext` has the following properties:

 | Property             | Description |
 | -------------------- | ----------- |